MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift4/P7-What-You-Learned/content.md

 ##Turning a mechanic into a game

-- **Implementing a conveyor belt**: You implemented a conveyor belt system by moving *Scrolling Layer* nodes with child objects attached such as Obstacles and ground.

-- **Looping elements**: The ground was looped once it went off screen.
-You added a second ground image so that at least one full ground was always visible.

 - **Health & Score**: Adding health and score mechanics, using game counters and using property observation to reflect these counters visually.

 #Solution